 A: The College offers an instalment plan to help you budget with the cost of paying your fees.

 * If you are unemployed and on job seeking benefits you may be entitled to free tuition at the College.
-Examples of job seeking benefits are listed below, others may be taken into consideration if you are choosing a course to enhance your employment prospects:
+Examples of job seeking benefits are listed below:

 Employment and Support Allowance